Top 20 Small Business Bloggers Dominating the Market

 Jeff Cornwall caught the entrepreneurial bug early in life.
 He has authored or co-authored nine books: Organizational Entrepreneurship, Entrepreneurial Financial Management (now in 3rd edition), The Entrepreneurial Educator, From the Ground Up: Entrepreneurial School Leadership, Brining Your Business to Life, Bootstrapping, Entrepreneurship and the Modern University, Effective Small Business Management (now in 11th edition), and Essentials of Entrepreneurship (will be joining as co-author for the 8th edition forthcoming in 2015).

 Quite possibly the king of bloggers is Seth Godin.
 American author, entrepreneur, marketer, and public speaker, Godin inspires millions of online followers!
 I loved Godin’s most recent blog post "I didn't have time."
 TRANSLATION: This actually means, "It wasn't important enough."
 It wasn't a high priority, fun, distracting, profitable, or urgent enough to make it to the top of the list.”
 You’ve gotta love this level of honesty in business.

-Successful entrepreneurs recognize that blogging plays an increasing role in dominating their market.
+Successful entrepreneurs recognize that blogging plays an increasing role in dominating their market along with YouTube and social media.
 Some do it better than others, but the fact remains that if they are indeed successful, you can bet they have a blog.
 I hope you enjoyed this awesome list of top bloggers!